 8. Do Not Use Hotlinking

 Hotlinking is the process by which people use your content for their own website.
 There’s little or no benefit to you, especially if the use is not attributed, and doing this can overload the website.
-In order to ensure that no one is able to hotlink your website, play with the codes or use code generating tools to generate a code which blocks hotlinking.
+In order to ensure that no one is able to hotlink your website, play with the codes or use code-generating tools to generate a code that blocks hotlinking.
 In many cases, hosting services provide these features.